SquareSR/Testing-Red-Classic/red-classic/README.md

 Take the elevator to 10F.

-> If you have 5 spd dv, then get the Silph Carbos
+> If you have 5 spd dv, then get the Silph Carbos and use it on Nido on the bike menu (cursor will be on Paras)

 Get TM26 and Rare Candy and Dig out.

-**Menu**
-- if you got it, Use Carbos on Nidoking (cursor is on Paras)
-- Bike West to Snorlax
+Bike West to Snorlax

 ## Cycling Road